Sustainability reporting: History

 The publication of non-financial reports thus began in an ad hoc and rather anecdotal manner, confined to a few subjects deemed worthy of interest by the companies themselves.
 A copy effect, combined with latent pressure from stakeholders, subsequently contributed to the acceptance and renewal of this approach, which gradually became more structured.
-Today, these reports are common: 93% of the world's two hundred and fifty largest companies publish them annually.
+Today, 96% of the world’s 250 largest companies (G250) publish sustainability reports, with 78% aligning to the GRI Standards, signaling mainstream integration of sustainability reporting into corporate practices.
 Indeed, CSR and its concrete implementation are increasingly valued by public opinion.

 This interest has led to the emergence of reference frameworks, guidelines, standards and regulations in this area.
 In addition to helping and guiding companies, this range of resources has also allowed for a certain standardization of both the information disclosed and the method of communication.

 The objectives of developing guidelines are to provide companies with a concrete methodology and to make the published data understandable, credible and comparable for their users.
 Reporting guidelines are issued either by private non-governmental organizations (whose adoption by companies is therefore voluntary), or more recently by governments on the basis of mandatory standards.
 Indeed, for some companies, this disclosure has been made mandatory (see next section).
 In line with these developments, some consulting firms have started ESG advisory services and help companies to draft their sustainability reports.

-There are a variety of reasons that companies choose to produce these reports, but at their core they are intended to be "vessels of transparency and accountability" Often, they are also intended to improve internal processes, engage stakeholders and persuade investors.
+There are a variety of reasons that companies choose to produce these reports, but at their core they are intended to be "vessels of transparency and accountability".
+Often, they are also intended to improve internal processes, engage stakeholders and persuade investors.

 Improved disclosure of non-financial information can have other benefits for reporting companies.
 In particular, the adoption of sustainability reporting has been found to have a positive impact on company performance and value.
 OECD suggests that companies showing sustainable performance on ESG criteria and communicating effectively about them seem to enjoy better financial performance.
 These companies generally benefit from a more diversified investor base, for example through their inclusion in actively managed investment portfolios or sustainability indices.
 In addition, companies that effectively communicate their non-financial engagements and have a high performance in this area are more likely to attract and retain talents thanks to their greater social credibility, as this stimulates employees' motivation and meets their values.